-The requirements for Assessment Exams have changed.
-Beginning with Fall 2019 enrollment, assessment testing will no longer be required for students to be placed into English and Math courses.*
+Requirements for Assessment Exams have changed.
+As of Fall 2019, assessment testing is no longer required for students to be placed into English and Math courses.*

-The passage of Assembly Bill 705 (AB 705) by the state of California has created a unique and exciting opportunity for incoming community college students.
+The passage of Assembly Bill 705 (AB 705) by the state of California created a unique and exciting opportunity for incoming community college students.
 The intent of AB 705 is to maximize the probability that students will enter and complete transfer-level coursework in math and English in a one-year timeframe.
-This means that beginning Fall 2019, many students will be eligible to enroll directly into transfer-level math or English classes, or into transfer-level math or English courses with additional support.
+As of Fall 2019, students are eligible to enroll directly into transfer-level math or English classes, or into transfer-level math or English courses with additional support.

-Students enrolling in the Fall 2019 quarter at Lake Tahoe Community College will no longer be required to take an assessment test in order to be placed into a Math or English course.
-Instead, students will be placed on a Math or English pathway based on multiple measures of student success.
-Specifically, information about the classes a student has taken in high school, the grades received in those classes, and a student’s overall high school GPA will be the primary criteria used to determine a student’s likelihood of success in transfer-level math and English course work.
+Students enrolling at Lake Tahoe Community College are not required to take an assessment test in order to be placed into a Math or English course.
+Instead, students are placed on a Math or English pathway based on multiple measures of student success.
+Specifically, information about the classes a student has taken in high school, the grades received in those classes, and a student’s overall high school GPA are the primary criteria used to determine a student’s likelihood of success in transfer-level math and English course work.

-Based on these criteria, students with a lower likelihood of success will be given recommendations for additional support programs and supplemental courses that they can take to improve their chances of completing their transfer-level coursework on time.
+Based on these criteria, students with a lower likelihood of success are given recommendations for additional support programs and supplemental courses that they can take to improve their chances of completing their transfer-level coursework on time.

 Are you planning to register for English or Math classes?